mosaico-matrix/mosaico-software/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This software is licensed under the AGPL-3.0 License.
+A copy of the license can be found in the [LICENSE](./LICENSE) file.

 ---